 Originally a shallow marsh, the Menomonee River Valley was filled over time with a variety of materials and adapted for industrial use, dramatically affecting the environment, and in some cases contaminating the land and waters, and restricting the river’s flow.
-The brownfields left behind have created substantial challenges for redevelopment of the Valley, including geotechnical issues, construction site erosion control, stormwater management, air emissions, asbestos management and building demolition.
+The brownfields left behind created substantial challenges for redevelopment of the Valley, including geotechnical issues, construction site erosion control, stormwater management, air emissions, asbestos management, and building demolition.

 Many have worked hard to restore the Valley as an economically vibrant area, with healthy waterways, abundant wildlife, and recreational greenspace.

 Restoration efforts have been underway in the Menomonee Valley and along the Hank Aaron State Trail to help return the adjacent areas to a more natural state.
 The Department of Natural Resources, Friends of Hank Aaron State Trail volunteers, and corporate partners work to eradicate invasive, non-native species of plants, while restoring native prairie forbs and grasses.
 This effort helps to minimize stormwater run-off, restore natural habitats for plants and animals, and beautify the area surrounding the Trail.

 Restoring a prairie to a semblance of its original splendor is a continuing effort in an area that has been disturbed by development for over 150 years.
 Controlled burnings, mowing, seeding of native plants, and targeted spot removal of invasive species are methods used on the prairie areas along the Trail.

 Shown below are some of the targeted species along the Hank Aaron State Trail.
 You may find several that you recognize, and be pleased to discover that many of the flowers you now see along the Trail are native prairie species.

 Invasive (Non-Native) Species Along the